RosettaCommons/documentation/IterativeHybridize.md

 * homology model structures or
 * relatively converged de novo ab initio models.

-HybridizeMover becomes the basic sampling unit for overall iterative global energy optimization process.
-Energy is Rosetta all-atom energy by default, but user-defined restraints can be also incorporated, for instance co-evolution restraints and so on.
+In overall iterative global energy optimization process, HybridizeMover becomes the basic sampling unit.
+Objective function for global optimization is Rosetta all-atom energy by default, but user-defined restraints can be also incorporated, for instance co-evolution restraints and so on.

 ## References